For SM Students

 Students and parents are advised to read and study the

 requirements for initial eligibility formulated in

-in the Guide for the Collegebound Student Athlete.
+the Guide for the Collegebound Student Athlete.

 Access to this guide is available on the NCAA website at

 Each year the master (SMHS) calendar includes the

 dates of the ACT and SAT.
 These college

 admissions tests are not offered on the SM campus.

 for planning purposes.
+Students are required

-Students are required to register for these tests through an online
+to register for these tests through an online

 location that serves as a national testing site.

-access to their Online Prep Courses for the
+free access to their Online Prep Courses for the

 PSAT, SAT and ACT.
 Information on how to